dannyshaw/daikin-pi/readme.md

 sudo rpi-update a08ece3d48c3c40bf1b501772af9933249c11c5b  # last commit on 4.19
 ```

-### Run Installation Script
+### Installation Script

+Install git and clone this repo to `/home/pi/daikin-pi`.
-There's an installation script located in `install/install.sh`
+There's an installation script located in `install/install.sh` run this command to install all prerequisites and configure LIRC.
+Reboot.

+From there you can run the MQTT server by running

+`sudo /root/.venvs/daikin/bin/python /home/pi/daikin-pi/daikin/mqtt_server.py`

-There's a statup script call run.sh which will auto run the mqtt service within a tmux session on boot
+There's also a statup script called `run.sh` which will auto run the mqtt service within a tmux session on boot
 This allows you to just plug it in and it'll connect to the server

-Add this line to `/etc/rc.local`:
+Add this line to `/etc/rc.local` to install it:

 `/home/pi/daikin-pi/run.sh`

+You can then see the running command after booting by entering `sudo tmux attach`

-### Configure LIRC
+### Alternatively, Configure LIRC Manually

 Assumes the use of gpio pin 22 for tx, 23 for rx, edit accordingly.